codesnail/CarND-AdvancedLaneFinding/README.md

 # Advanced Lane Finding Project

-This repository contains code for Advanced Lane Finding project for the Udacity Self Driving Car Nanodegree program.
+In this project, I implement Advanced Lane finding methods as part of the Udacity Self-driving car nano-degree program.

-The goals / steps of this project are the following:
+The project implements the following pipeline:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.